 and another bin for plastic, glass and metal

 Please take a moment to place your waste in the proper bin.

 This may seem counterintuitive, but it is better to accidentally throw away a recyclable rather than contaminate an entire load of recyclables with trash.

 As always, do your part to reduce waste, and reuse items whenever possible.

 Electronic Waste Recycling

 be recycled when they become obsolete.
-Recycling eWaste saves energy, finite and precious resources, and reduces toxins in our environment.
+Colgate University has eWaste recycling stations in the Coop and 15 other areas.
+Recycling eWaste saves energy and resources, and reduces toxins in our environment.

-- Larger electronic devices such as Colgate-owned television sets, computers, and printers are collected by ITS (call the helpline at x7111 for assistance).
+Larger electronic devices such as Colgate-owned television sets, computers, and printers are collected by ITS (call the helpline at x7111 for assistance).